Grafeneck Euthanasia Centre: Location

 Grafeneck is a castle-like property in Grafeneck, a part of the municipality of Gomadingen in Baden-Württemberg.

 History

 Built around 1560, the Grafeneck Castle served as a hunting lodge for the Dukes of Württemberg.
+During the 18th century, Charles Eugene, Duke of Württemberg created a large Rococo palace in front of the castle, but this palace has now been lost as it is demolished.
 In the 19th century, it was used by the Forest Service.
 The Samaritan Foundation charity acquired it in 1928, and established an asylum for disabled people in the following year.
-On 13 October 1939 Richard Alber, Landrat of administrative district Münsingen from 1938 to 1944, ordered that Schloss Grafeneck had to be cleared the next day.
+On 13 October 1939, Richard Alber, Landrat of administrative district Münsingen from 1938 to 1944, ordered that Schloss Grafeneck had to be cleared the next day.
 Four buses evacuated around 100 disabled men and a few women from Grafeneck, as well as 12 employees, to the St. Elizabeth Monastery in Reute.
 All of these evacuated patients survived Aktion T4.

 Modification of the building

 From October 1939 to January 1940 the former Samaritan Hospital was rebuilt into a killing area.

 Living and administration rooms were installed in the castle, as well as a registry office and a police office.

 In the castle grounds were built a wooden hut with about 100 beds, a parking space for the grey buses, a crematorium oven and a shed with facilities for gassing people.

 Moreover, staff were recruited from Stuttgart and Berlin: doctors, police officers, clerks, maintenance and transport personnel, economic and domestic staff, guards and funeral staff.
 Between October and December 1939, only 10 to 20 people were in the castle, but by 1940 there were about 100 staff.

 Systematic murder under Action T4 started on 18 January 1940 in Grafeneck in a gas chamber camouflaged as a shower room, which was in a garage.
 The prison doctor operated a manometer valve to allow carbon monoxide to enter the gas chamber.
 The steel cylinders required were supplied by Mannesmann; the gas was made by IG Farben in Ludwigshafen (BASF).
 The first murdered patients were from the mental hospital Eglfing-Haar in Bavaria.
 The victims came from 48 institutions for the handicapped and mentally ill: 40 from almost all districts of Baden-Württemberg, six from Bavaria and one each from Hesse and North Rhine-Westphalia.

 Killings with gas were performed between January and December 1940.
 On 13 December 1940 the last victims were burned in the crematory.

 Afterwards, Grafeneck was used to house children and mothers with babies who had fled from Allied bombing.
 10,654 disabled and sick people were killed in Grafeneck Castle through lethal injections and gas.
 The French occupying forces returned the site in 1946/47 to the Samaritan Foundation or Samariterstiftung, who re-established it as a centre for disabled and mentally ill people, which still operates.
 In the 1950s, the development of the cemetery began as a memorial.
 In 2005, the documentation centre Grafeneck Memorial was built.